danielepanozzo/cg/Assignment_5/README.md

 Follow the instructions on the [general instructions page](../RULES.md) to set up what you need for the assignment.

-**Note**: For the purpose of exercises 1 to 4, the world space, camera space, and canonical viewing volume will be one and the same.
-Camera and projection matrices can be optionally implemented as part of exercise 5.
+**Note**: For the purpose of exercises 1 to 2, the world space, camera space, and canonical viewing volume will be one and the same.

 Ex.1: Load and Render a 3D model